eslint/archive-website/docs/1.0.0/rules/require-yield.md

 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->
-# Disallow generator functions that does not have `yield` (require-yield)
+# Disallow generator functions that do not have `yield` (require-yield)

-This rule catches generator functions that does not have `yield`, then warns those.
+This rule generates warnings for generator functions that do not have the `yield` keyword.

 ## Rule details